roman01la/uix/docs/hooks.md

 ## `use-ref` hook

-The `use-ref` hook returns an object that has a stable identity throughout the lifecycle of a component and allows storing random values inside of it.
-Basically a ref is a mutable container bound to an instance of a component.
+The `use-ref` hook returns an object that has a stable identity throughout the lifecycle of a component and allows storing arbitrary values inside of it.
+A ref is basically a mutable container bound to an instance of a component.
 This aligns pretty well with Clojure's `ref` types, namely `Atom` which is commonly used as a mutable container for immutable values.

 While in pure React `useRef` returns an object with `current` property, in UIx `use-ref` returns the same object, but with an API identical to `Atom`.
 The ref can be dereferenced `@` to read its current value, and updated via `reset!` or `swap!` to set a new value.